zhangdszq/eEducation/education_iOS/README.md

 ## Connect Us
 - You can find full API document at [Document Center](https://docs.agora.io/en/)
 - You can file bugs about this demo at [issue](https://github.com/AgoraIO/RTM/issues)
+- you can get Agora Appid at [Agora console](https://console.agora.io/)
+- you can get herewhite Token at [herewhite console](https://console.herewhite.com/)

 <!-- LICENSE -->
 ## License